Last Updated on May 11, 2025 by Cindy Benezra

 - It’s helpful to know that overbearing or toxic personalities most likely will not be accepting of your opinions.
 It’s best to choose how you will react if triggered.

 To be honest, I was kind of annoyed with him in a mother kind of way when he first expressed not wanting to attend our dinner.
-My mind was preoccupied that I marinated the chicken too long, anxious to get the table set, wash up, and make myself look presentable for guests and on top of it, his health.
-His change of heart reminded me that everything will be ok.
+My mind was so preoccupied that I marinated the chicken too long, anxious to get the table set, wash up, and make myself look presentable for guests and, on top of it, his health.
+His change of heart reminded me that everything would be ok.
 We can’t control the feelings and emotions of others but can do our best to control ours.
 Holidays with family can be chaotic, stressful, and overwhelming, but it can also be a beautiful time to be together despite all of our differences, insecurities, and shortcomings.

 For related posts, please check out these past posts: